 DIY CHRISTMAS DECORATING –

-How to Decorate a Tree for Christmas
+How to Decorate an Evergreen Tree or Bush for Christmas

 Don’t forget if you have any questions regarding Christmas light installation please don’t hesitate to ask below.